Use job queues to schedule tasks

-The Job Queue Entries page enables users to schedule and run specific reports and codeunits.
+Use the Job Queue Entries page to schedule and run specific reports and codeunits.
 You can set jobs to run one time, or on a recurring basis.
 For example, you might want to run the Salesperson * Sales Statistics report weekly to track sales by salesperson each week, or run the Delegate Approval Requests codeunit daily to prevent documents from piling up.

 The Job Queue Entries page lists all existing jobs.
-If you add a new job queue entry that you want to schedule, you must provide some information.
+If you add a new job queue entry that will run on a schedule, you must provide some information.
 For example:

-- The type of object you want to run, such as a report or codeunit.
+- The type of object to run, such as a report or codeunit.
 You must have permission to run the particular report or codeunit.

 - The name and object ID of the object.

 - Parameters to specify the behavior of the job queue entry.
 For example, you can add a parameter to only send posted sales orders.

 - When, and how often, the job queue entry will run.

 If you're assigned the SUPER permissions set that comes with Business Central, you have permission to run all objects included in your license.
 If you have the Delegated Admin role, you can create and schedule job queue entries, but only administrators and licensed users can run them.

 After job queues are set up and running, the status can change as follows within each recurring period:

 - In Process